This DIY article shows how to replace the display in an MKS80 with a new OLED version that is visible in both day and night!

 The new OLED can now be placed in position and mounted on the 4 existing pillars.

-The new OLED display has 16 pins to remain plug in compatible with old LCD displays and only 13 are actually used.
-The old LCD has 15 pins plus 2 side connections for the EL back light.
+The new OLED display has 16 pins to remain plug in compatible with old LCD displays.
+Only 13 are needed.
+The old LCD has 15 pins plus 2 side connections for the EL back light so 4 connections should be omitted: Pins 3, 15 & two EL connections.

 Fit the display before soldering, the room available is very tight so it pushes the connector flush against the display PCB.